DiamondBullet54/AutoCorrect/README.md

 Mid text automatic entries will correct just like manual entries, the only difference being it will correct inside of other texts.
 For example, maybeso will correct once you press space to maybe so, but will also correct ohmaybeso to ohmaybe so.

+The reason for not just using automatic entries for everything is because it would correct things that aren't wrong and make them wrong.
+For example, if you had i correct to I with an automatic entry, then sink would be corrected to sInk.